The Unorthodox Shepherd: Plot

 Sam comes up with a plan to apprehend the counterfeiters by using Mason's fears against him.
 That night, Mason and Kline are nearing their $6 million target and Mason has removed all his gadgets from the church ahead of their getaway.
 Yet the counterfeiters' surprise, the bells ring out once more.
 Searching for trespassers, Mason is petrified when Sam, hiding in the shadows with a megaphone, announces that he is the spirit of Carlo Masoni and that an angel is coming to avenge his "desecrated" memory.
 With Thomas at gunpoint, Kline and Mason come out of the crypt to meet the angel.
 Joe, wearing a jet pack underneath white robes, flies towards Kline and Mason.
 As Mason tries to flee, Kline fires wildly at Joe until the boy knocks him down.
-Thomas is rescued and local police arrest the counterfeiters.
+Thomas is rescued and Police Constable Lewis arrests the counterfeiters.

 Several days later, a white Christmas has arrived.
 For helping to recover the stolen plates, WIN and Interpol have given Shepherd a combined reward of £10,000 – enough for him to fully restore St David's.
 The episode ends with shots of the snow-covered fields around the village, accompanied by Shepherd's congregation singing "Hark!
 The Herald Angels Sing".